Skip to content

 seed: string # Deterministic seed

-security_null_fields: list # Fields to set to NULL (optional)
+security_null_fields: list # Wildcard table.column globs to force NULL

 Fields